tommyz/SwViewCapture/README.md

 1. API is more easy to use.
 	* use swift extension
 2. Support to capture all content of scrollView.
-	* eg: UIScrollView, UITableView, UIWebView
+	* eg: UIScrollView, UITableView, WKWebView
 3. Support capture WKWebView.
 	* WKWebview is hard to capture;
-	* WKWebView could be capture like UIWebView
 4. Flasing will not appear in the process of Screenshots.
 	* SwCaptureView use a fake screenshots as a cover which over target view.
 All the action of target will be hidden below the fake screenshots.